You are currently viewing CP BIG SPORT GITG

 PROJECT TOPICS:

-The project will present teachers, staff, and youth workers with new approaches to learning and learning methods, digital content, technologies and applications, supportive pedagogy. and didactic approaches.
+The project presented teachers, staff, and youth workers with new approaches to learning and learning methods, digital content, technologies and applications, supportive pedagogy and didactic approaches.

 TARGET GROUPS: